mwyvr/rid/README.md

 func main(){
     id := sid.New()
-    fmt.Printf("ID: %s Timestamp (ms): %d Count: %5d Bytes: %3v\n",
+    fmt.Printf("ID: %s Timestamp (ms): %d Count: %5d \nBytes: %3v\n",
         id.String(), id.Milliseconds(), id.Count(), id[:])
 }
+// ID: af3fwdh337xx6 Timestamp (ms): 1590631922127 Count: 26430
+// Bytes: [  1 114  89  12 249 207 103  62]
 ```

 ## Motivation

 So why this?
-I had an itch to scratch, an interest in looking at how ID
+I had an itch to scratch, and an interest in looking at how ID
-generation was being tackled for distributed applications, but much less grand
+generation was being tackled for distributed applications.
+Having much less grand
-needs for myself.
-Mostly I wanted a shorter string representation - sid.IDs are
-13 characters as opposed to 20, or 24, respectively.
+needs, and wanting a shorter string representation (13 chars vs 20 or more), the
+original-sounding "sid" was born.

 ## Acknowledgments